 Beginning in 2018, HCCF will require nonprofits that apply for funding to have at least one current board member who has completed an HCCF-approved nonprofit board governance training program.
-To help nonprofits meet this requirement, HCCF is offering Building Dynamic Boards of Directors training sessions this summer and fall.
+To help nonprofits meet this requirement, HCCF is offering a Building Dynamic Boards of Directors training session this fall.
 Participants will sharpen their knowledge of the most critical elements of nonprofit boards of directors.
 They will learn about nonprofit board development, fundraising, strategic planning, managing change, and other essential topics.

-Two upcoming Building Dynamic Boards of Directors sessions are planned, and they will both occur at HCCF, located at 1523 Foundation Way NE in Corydon.
-One session will occur on July 11 and 18 from 3:30 to 7:30 p.m., and the other session will occur on Oct.
-28 and Nov.
-4 from 9:30 a.m. to 1:30 p.m.
+The Building Dynamic Boards of Directors session will occur at HCCF, located at 1523 Foundation Way NE in Corydon.
+This final session held in 2017 will occur on Oct.
+7 and Oct.
+14 from 9:30 a.m. to 1:30 p.m.
 Attendees must attend both days of a session to qualify for the Certificate of Completion.

 Before submitting the required online application, the Grants Committee Chair encourages applicants to utilize the Foundation staff for assistance.
 Applicants must call the HCCF staff to request to have their completed online application reviewed before submitting.
 Many grant applications are denied because they are incomplete.
 Examples include failure to submit with authorized signatures, uploading an expired Form 990, and submitting insufficient financial information.
 Reviewing will assure uploaded items are current and the application is 100% complete.